nourrosama/Lab2-Requirement-/README.md

 ```bash
  pip install flask
  ```
-  To run the project, write the following command in the terminal:
+3. To run the project, write the following command in the terminal:
 ```bash
 python server.py
 ```
-  The application will launch, and you can access it in your browser at: `http://127.0.0.1:5000`.
+4. The application will start, and you can access it in your browser at: `http://127.0.0.1:5000`.
 ## Usage
-Once the server is running
+Once the server is launched, you can fill in your information in the form and the data will be processed by flask and displayed on another page.